guywald/serverless-auth-msg-board-unity3d-client/README.md

 Work In Progress:

-Currently only the POST method of creating a message works.
+Currently only the signed (SigV4) POST and GET (with query params)  methods works.
 The REST of the examples (pun intended) will be available soon.

 ### Instructions
 1. After setting up the Api Gateway, copy the Api Gateway base path (with out the endpoints path)